Ghost-mind3/active-directory-infrastructure-lab/README.md

 ├── 11-Windows-LAPS
 ```

-Each section contains documentation, configuration steps, and screenshots.
+Each directory contains documentation, configuration procedures, and screenshots.

 ---